slnsw/dxlab-meridian/README.md

 ## Latest update March 2021

+- replaced all three globes and bump maps with 8k res (previous ones were 4k)

+## older update March 2021

 - created three special versions for exhibition and maps room display
 - one at /coronelli-c.html which displays only the Celestial Coronelli
 - one at /coronelli-t.html which displays only the Terestrial Coronelli